harryli0088/chinanite-model-simulator/README.md

 (3 3)
 Each square is four steps wide.
 Models enter from the bottom middle of the T.
 You can change the function "drawT" to draw whatever configuration you like.

+## Further application
+This lightweight simulator could be used in other applications such as for marching band formations.
+Feel free to take and adapt this code as you see fit!